wanngar/fake-face-detector/README.md

 # Fake Face Detector API
-API for detecting fake faces using YOLOv8.
+API for detecting fake faces using YOLOv11
 The project is packaged in a Docker container for easy deployment.

-## Features
+## Tech Stack
-- YOLOv8 model for face detection
+- YOLOv11 model for face detection
-- FastAPI with automatic Swagger documentation
+- FastAPI

 ## Requirements